ByteSizedMarius/go-fritzbox-api/README.md

 ## Compatiblity

 This library works with FRITZ!OS 7.56 with the 6690 Cable.
 The smarthome-implementations (DECT) are stable and compatible with all versions and routers, except for any Pya endpoints and endpoints explicitely marked as unstable.

-All other endpoints mostly use REST-Methods to call the same endpoints the frontend does.
 These endpoints are neither consistent across versions nor backwards-compatible.
 They may also break unexpectedly.

 ## Features